Neural Causal Graph Collaborative Filtering: Experiments

 \subsubsection{Baselines}

-We compare CNGCF with eight competitive recommendation methods. \begin{itemize}[leftmargin=*] \item \textbf{BPR}~\cite{rendle2012bpr}: a well-known matrix factorization-based model with a pairwise ranking loss to enable recommendation learning from implicit feedback. \item \textbf{NCF}~\cite{he2017neural}: extends the CF to neural network architecture.
-It maps users and items into dense vectors, then feeds user and item vectors into an MLP to predict user preference scores. \item \textbf{MultiVAE}~\cite{liang2018variational}: extends the CF to VAE architecture for implicit feedback modeling.
-It converts the CF learning process into a generative model and uses variational inference to model the distribution of the generative model. \item \textbf{NGCF}~\cite{wang2019neural}: a graph CF that incorporates two GCNs to learn user and item representations.
-The learned representations are passed to a matrix factorization to capture the collaborative signal for recommendations. \item \textbf{VGAE}~\cite{kipf2016variational}: a representative graph learning method that extends VAE to handle graph-structured data.
-We use VGAE to obtain user and item representations and inner product those representations to predict user preference scores. \item \textbf{GC-MC}~\cite{berg2017graph}: a graph-based auto-encoder framework for matrix completion.
-The encoder is a GCN that produces user and item representations.
-The learned representations reconstruct the rating links through a bilinear decoder. \item \textbf{LightGCN}~\cite{he2020lightgcn}: a SOTA graph-based recommendation model that simplifies the GCN component.
-It includes the essential part in GCNs, i.e., neighbor aggregation, to learn user and item representations for collaborative filtering. \item \textbf{CACF}~\cite{xu2021causal}: a method that learns attention scores from individual treatment effect estimation.
-The attention scores are used as user and item weights to enhance the CF model. \end{itemize}
+We compare NCGCF with eight competitive recommendation methods. \begin{itemize} \item \textbf{BPR}~\cite{rendle2012bpr}: a well-known matrix factorization-based model with a pairwise ranking loss to enable recommendation learning from implicit feedback. \item \textbf{NCF}~\cite{he2017neural}: extends CF to neural network architecture.
+It maps users and items into dense vectors and feeds user and item vectors into an MLP to predict user preferences. \item \textbf{MultiVAE}~\cite{liang2018variational}: extends CF to variational autoencoder (VAE) structure for implicit feedback modeling.
+It formulates CF learning as a generative model and uses variational inference to model the posterior distributions. \item \textbf{NGCF}~\cite{wang2019neural}: a GCF that incorporates two GCNs to learn user and item embeddings.
+The learned embeddings are passed to a matrix factorization to capture the collaborative signal for recommendations. \item \textbf{VGAE}~\cite{kipf2016variational}: a graph learning method that extends VAE to handle graph-structured data.
+We use VGAE to obtain user and item embeddings and inner product those embeddings to predict user preference scores. \item \textbf{GC-MC}~\cite{berg2017graph}: a graph-based auto-encoder framework for matrix completion.
+The encoder is a GCN that produces user and item embeddings.
+The learned embeddings reconstruct the rating links through a bilinear decoder. \item \textbf{LightGCN}~\cite{he2020lightgcn}: a SOTA graph-based recommendation model that simplifies the GCN component.
+It includes the essential part in GCNs, i.e., neighbor aggregation, to learn user and item embeddings for collaborative filtering. \item \textbf{CACF}~\cite{zhang2021causally}: a method that learns attention scores from individual treatment effect estimation.
+The attention scores are used as user and item weights to enhance the CF. \end{itemize}